Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 Zane stared upwards, swallowing and breathing heavily.
 There was an alarming blue glow beginning to manifest somewhere inside the device.

 "If you're not willing to test my idea," Knadna told him.
 "Then you can always run away.
-You have...oh, eight seconds."
+You have... oh, eight seconds."

 He looked back down at her, plainly afraid now.